samiksome92/Scripts/README.md

 ## `twitterImage.js`
 A script to redirect image urls from twitter to show the original image rather than one of the twitter resized versions.
 Simply replaces the last part of image urls with `=orig`.

+---

+## `txtconv.py`
+A script to convert a text file from one encoding to another.

+Both input and output encodings have to be specified.
+In addition one can specify line endings to use for the output file.
+If no specific line ending is provided, line endings are the same as in input file.

+### Usage
+    txtconv [-h] -f FROM_ -t TO [-l {lf,crlf,cr}] [-o OUT_FILE] [--overwrite] txt_file

+positional arguments:

+    txt_file              Text file to process

+optional arguments:

+    -h, --help            show this help message and exit -f FROM_, --from FROM_
+                          Source encoding to convert from
+    -t TO, --to TO        Target encoding to convert to -l {lf,crlf,cr}, --newline {lf,crlf,cr}
+                          Line ending to use
+    -o OUT_FILE, --out_file OUT_FILE
+                          Output file
+    --overwrite           Overwrite text file

+Input and output encoding have to be specified using `--from` and `--to` respectively.
+Line endings can be specified using `--newline` (Valid choices are `lf`, `crlf` and `cr`).
+If `--overwrite` is specified, the input file is overwritten, otherwise a new output file is created.
+Output file name may be provided using `--out_file`.